kaspar030/RIOT/examples/suit_update/README.md

     INFO # suit: verifying manifest signature...
     ....

-Once the signature is validated it will continue validating other parts of tha manifest.
+Once the signature is validated it continues validating other parts of the manifest.
-Among these validation it will check some condition like the firmware offset position regarding to the running slot to see witch firmware image to fetch.
+Among these validations it checks some condition like firmware offset position in regards to the running slot to see witch firmware image to fetch.

     ....
     INFO # Handling handler with key 10 at 0x2b981